satouma7/Hepatitis/README.md

 - Python (if applicable to specific scripts)
 - Standard scientific Python libraries (NumPy, SciPy, scikit-learn, etc.)

-Details may vary depending on the specific analysis step.

 ## Notes
 - This repository is provided for research and reproducibility purposes.
 - The code corresponds to the version used in the submitted manuscript; future updates may refine structure or documentation.

 ## Contact
 For questions regarding the code or the study, please contact the corresponding author.